FRL: Federated Rank Learning: Federated Rank Learning: Design

-In this section, we provide the design of our federated supermask learning (FSL) algorithm.
-FSL clients collaborate (without sharing their local data) to \emph{find a subnetwork} within a randomly initialized, untrained neural network called the \emph{supernetwork}.
-Algorithm~\ref{alg:FSL+} describes FSL's training.
-Training a global model in FSL means to first find a unanimous ranking of supernetwork edges and then use the subnetwork of the top ranked edges as the final output.
-We detail a round of FSL training and depict it in Figure~\ref{fig:fsl_flow}, where we use a supernetwork with six edges $e_{i\in[0,5]}$ to demonstrate a single FSL round and consider three clients $C_{j\in[1,3]}$ who aim to find a subnetwork of size $k$=50\% of the original supernetwork.
+In this section, we provide the design of our federated rank learning (\Name{}) algorithm. \Name{} clients collaborate (without sharing their local data) to \emph{find a subnetwork} within a randomly initialized, untrained neural network called the \emph{supernetwork}.
+Algorithm~\ref{alg:FSL+} describes \Name{}'s training.
+Training a global model in \Name{} means to first find a unanimous ranking of supernetwork edges and then use the subnetwork of the top ranked edges as the final output.

+\paragraphb{\Name{} objective:} The optimization problem of \Name{} is to find a global ranking $R_{g}$ which produces a global binary mask $m$ that minimizes the average loss of all of clients with that subnetwork $(\theta^w \odot \mathbf{m})$. \Name{} aims to solve:

+where $N$ is the total number of participating clients and $L_i$ is the loss function for the $i$th client. $\lambda_i$ shows the importance of the $i^{th}$ client in empirical risk minimization; $\lambda_i=\frac{1}{N}$ gives same importance to all the participating clients. $\mathbf{m}$ is the final mask that contains the edges of top $k$ ranks, i.e., edges in top $k$ ranks (layer-wise) get '1' in the binary mask, and others get '0' in the mask. $\theta^w \odot \mathbf{m}$ shows the subnetwork inside the random and fixed weights $\theta^w$ that all clients unanimously vote for.
+In Appendix~\ref{app:optimization}, we show how \Name{} minimizes its objective.

+We detail a round of \Name{} training and depict it in Figure~\ref{fig:fsl_flow}, where we use a supernetwork with six edges $e_{i\in[0,5]}$ to demonstrate a single \Name{} round and consider three clients $C_{j\in[1,3]}$ who aim to find a subnetwork of size $k$=50\% of the original supernetwork.